 Here's an example of a validation email:

-If a visitor has logged into Submittable using Facebook, they will not receive a validation email, as Facebook has already validated the address.
+If a visitor has logged into Submittable using Google or Facebook, they will not receive a validation email, as those platforms have already validated the address.
 Please note: You can only have Anonymous Voting or Email Validation selected in your voting settings.

 If the Limit Votes checkbox is selected, you can determine how many votes you allow viewers to make per day, week, or for the entire period that the gallery is available for voting.
 If votes are limited and voting is set to be anonymous, we track voter information by identifying web browser information.
 We may also check IP addresses so that voters cannot vote from different web browsers.